What You Need to Know About Alzheimer's Disease

 Why are more Americans dying of Alzheimer’s?

-Alzheimer’s is the sixth-leading cause of death in the US, according to a 2017 report from the CDC, and deaths from Alzheimer’s more than doubled (123 percent) between 2000 and 2015.
+Alzheimer’s is the sixth leading cause of death among adults in the U.S. and the fifth leading cause of death among adults aged 65 and older.
 Since people over age 65 are most at risk for Alzheimer’s, the CDC suggests this increase may be due, at least in part, to people living longer.
-It could also be attributed to more accurate Alzheimer’s diagnoses, or doctors correctly naming it as cause of death.
-It's important to note that Alzheimer's affects far more women than men, as well, and the death rate among women jumped 63 percent between 1999 and 2014.
+It could also be attributed to more accurate Alzheimer’s diagnoses, or HCPs correctly naming it as cause of death.
+It's important to note that Alzheimer's affects far more women than men, as well.

 How to lower your risk